Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

 The right-hand side is easily computed using the Coxeter diagram of $\widehat{W}$ (see Table \ref{hypextdiags}).
 To compute the left-hand side, we proceed by a case-by-case analysis.
-For $H_4$, we will need the following trick:
+Denote by $R:=\bigcup_wwSw^{-1}$ the set of reflections of $W$ and, for $w\in W$, let